AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-search-api.md

 ## `Search Matched Fields Asset`
 Searches all assets and returns a list of asset ids and their matched fields.
-Use this API to identify the fields in the asset that matches your query string.
+Use this API to identify the fields in the asset that match your query string.

 ### Request
 ```text